|Date of Birth||April 4, 1891|

 Ernest died on 15 November 1945, stricken with a seizure while at work.
 At the time of his death he was survived by his wife Madeline, son David with the Fleet Air Arm of the Royal Navy, daughter Mrs G Wakefield of Winnipeg, and daughter Madeline in nursing training in Toronto.
 Ernest is interred in the Lake of the Woods Cemetery, Kenora.
-His Veteran Death Card listed his wife, Madeleine Manning of Kenora, as his next of kin.
+His Veteran Death Card listed his wife, Madeline Manning of Kenora, as his next of kin.
 It appears that Madeline later remarried and lived in Red Deer, Alberta.
 She died on 24 October 1972 and is interred in the Red Deer Cemetery, surname given as Martin.

 Ernest’s brother William signed recruitment papers on 26 April 1918 in London, Ontario.
 With occupation given as farmer, he had completed his medical examination the previous October.
 His papers indicate that he was transferred to the 63rd Depot Battalion, Canadian Field Artillery but other details of his service are unknown.